bloxberg-org/peer-review-app/README.md

 npm run dev
 ```

 This will pull the docker images and run the modules according to the settings in `docker-compose-dev.yml`.
 The initial run may take some time as it will be downloading the npm dependencies but subsequent runs should be quicker.
-Also both the server and client utilises _hot reloading_, meaning changes made to code are applied immediately.
+Also both the server, indexer, and client utilises _hot reloading_, meaning changes made to code are applied immediately.

 Once ready you can reach the app at [http://localhost:3001]